 Here’s why I loved AIYEP 2013/2014.
 Briefings AIYEP all starts with pre-departure briefings in Australia.
 I recount a nervous morning waiting at Sydney Airport where I sat at a coffee shop with the other Melbournians (newly met) waiting for the participants of the other states to arrive.

-AIYEP is quite a phenomenal program; you meet 17 other young Australians one morning in December who you will travel to remote parts of a developing country with for two months.
+AIYEP is quite a phenomenal program; you meet 17 other young Australians one morning in December who you will travel to remote parts of a developing country for two months.
 Audacious?
-Yes, but us 18 unknowns quickly became an “AIYEP Family” and now lifelong friends.
+Yes, but for us 18 unknowns, we quickly became an “AIYEP Family” and now lifelong friends.
 Our pre-departure was in Sydney for about a week.
 The first half we spent as a group of Australians, meeting each other and being given the run-down more about the program, our responsibilities and what to expect.
-I It’s extensive, I recount a very humorous toilet training briefing!
+It’s extensive, I recount a very humorous toilet training briefing!

-The second half of the week we were joined the group of 18 Indonesian counterparts.
+The second half of the week we were joined with the group of our 18 Indonesian counterparts.
 We are given two days to get to know them well before we elect out direct counterpart, who we would be partnered with in our homestays and living for the next two months.
-Sounds daunting but for us it worked out amazingly.
-After a domestic pre-departure you leave Australia as a group of 36 to travel to Jakarta.
+Sounds daunting but for us, it worked out amazingly.
+After a domestic pre-departure, you leave Australia as a group of 36 to travel to Jakarta.

 The Village Stay

 We were located about two hours from Padang in a village called Koto Sani.
 Before I go on, it was beautiful, check out the view from my bedroom window.

 The purpose of the village phase of the program is community development projects.
 We split into six divisions (health, education, sport, culture, business and agriculture) to undertake projects.
 Our major successes were improving an irrigation channel in the middle of the Sumatran jungle, resurfacing a volleyball court in the remote hills of the village and refurbishing many local health clinics.